 The front of my classroom is one of the students’ favorite spaces.
 We gather on the carpet for whole group discussions, number talks, and other conversations.
 The carpet came from Amazon through a grant on Donors Choose!
-Check out the rug here!
 The students also love to go there when they were finished with classwork to play games or complete challenges for early finishers.

 My crafty hubby built the low bookshelf underneath my ActivBoard and white board.
 He’s so talented!
 I had tried to get my hands on one for a couple of years from teachers who were retiring or transferring schools.
 You’d have thought those shelves were made of gold with the number of teachers who wanted them!
 He finally gave in and built one for me!

 Over by the bulletin board, is our wobble station.
 These wobble stools also came from Amazon through a grant on Donors Choose.
-These amazing stools can be found here!
 If you’re a public school teacher and haven’t looked into this awesome program, you should really check it out!
 The wobble stools are placed on a foam square of exercise mat that I found online at Walmart.
-Here’s a link!
 I tried bathmats one year, and they just didn’t hold up to the constant scrubbing of the wobble stools.
 I should also mention that the barrier is most definitely needed between the wobble stool and the tile, otherwise the stool leaves a nasty looking spot on the tile finish because of the dirt that gets tracked into the room.

-This is a better view of the wobble cushion station.
-Also in this picture is my teacher table where we have small-group lessons during differentiated math rotations.
+Just below is a better view of the wobble cushion station.
+Also, in this picture is my teacher table where we have small-group lessons during differentiated math rotations.
 Under the table are stools from… yep, you guessed it!… Amazon!
 It’s beginning to sound like I may have a little Amazon addiction!
 Some were through a grant and others I purchased because we love them so much!
-You can find them here!

 In the very back of the classroom you’ll see a pair of stools given to be by a dear friend and now retired teacher.
 My kids LOVE sitting there, especially when they’re doing a Flipgrid video assignment.
 I don’t quite know why that is such a coveted spot for recording videos… LOL!